safdar-azeem/formash/README.md

 }
 ```

-Note: to checked the radio, you need to compare the option value with formValues[item.name] if they are equal then it will be checked

 # How to use with input file type

+Note: with file input type, you don't need to set the value attribute.
+It will be set automatically when you select the file.

 ```javascript
 import { useForm } from 'formash';